KonanM/CppProperties/README.md

 ps::PropertyDescriptor<int> IntPD(42, "SliderValue");

 ps::PropertyContainer propertyContainer;

-int defaultValue = propertyContainer.getValue(IntPD); //property hasn't been set, the default value is returned
+//if the property has not been set, the default value is (of the PD) is returned int defaultValue = propertyContainer.getValue(IntPD); //property hasn't been set, the default value is returned

+//each container has it's own signal per PD which we can connect to
-auto disconnectIdx = propertyContainer.connect(IntPD, [](){ std::cout << "IntPD got changed"; });
+//the signals are emitted asnychronously auto disconnectIdx = propertyContainer.connect(IntPD, [](){ std::cout << "IntPD got changed"; });
 //use setProperty to set a new property propertyContainer.setProperty(1);
 //use changeProperty to change a property after it has been set as it is more efficient propertyContainer.changeProperty(2);

-propertyContainer.removeProperty(IntPD);
+//emit the signals for all properties that have changed propertyContainer.emit();

 ```

 ### PropertyContainer Hierarchies
-This feature has actually inspired the whole library, if you don't need this I would actually rather recommend something like [https://zajo.github.io/boost-synapse/](boost synapse).
+This feature has actually inspired the whole library, if you don't need this I would actually rather recommend something like [boost synapse](https://zajo.github.io/boost-synapse/).
 I have seen a property hierarchy in action once in a multi million LOC C++ codebase where it was one of the basic pillars of the software architecture, quite similar to [QObject from Qt](http://doc.qt.io/qt-5/qobject.html).
 It probably makes sense to derive from ps::PropertyContainer if you need to use a class within a property hierarchy (it's not a requirement though).

 **Why would I want to use this feature?**